Somerset voters heading for polling stations for the General Election tomorrow (4 July) are being urged to remember to bring photo ID with them.

 Polling stations

 You should have received your polling card.
 You don’t have to take it with you to the polling station, but it helps staff check your details.
-Details of polling stations in each constituency are available on the General Election web page.
+Details of polling stations in each constituency are available on the Council’s General Electionpage.

 Proxy votes

 We are aware that some proxy voters are under the impression that they will receive a ‘pack’ – this is not the case.
 If the elector has received confirmation that their proxy vote is in place, all their proxy will need to do is present themselves at the allocated polling station, with the relevant photo ID (their own, not the person who applied for a proxy) and they will be entitled to vote on the elector’s behalf.
 They do not need to present a proxy poll card.
-There’s information on our Ways to Vote webpage.
+Visit the Councils Ways to Vote page for more information.

 Postal votes

 We know some postal voters are concerned about the time it is taking for their vote to arrive.
 We have released information publicly to help postal voters understand when their pack will have been dispatched and how to apply for a replacement pack if necessary.
-You can check the information on the dedicated webpage.
+You can check the information via the Council’s Postal vote delivery information page.

-Details of candidates can be found on the Somerset candidates and constituencies webpage.
+Details of candidates can be found on the Councils Candidates and constituencies page.